Department of Labor Logo United States Department of Labor

 Footnotes

 Table 5.
-Employment status of the population by sex, marital status, and presence and age of own children under 18, 2009-2010 annual averages
+Employment status of the population by sex, marital status, and presence and age of own children under 18, 2019-2020 annual averages [Numbers in thousands]

 Total Men Women Total Men Women